 To run the test through DrRacket, simply open the test file and click the 'Run' button in the upper right.

-To run the test from the command line, simply run the test from the exercise directory.
-For example, if the test suite is called
+To run the test from the command line, run the test from the exercise directory with the following command:

 which will display the following: